sjurba/rebase-editor/README.md

 ## Development

 ### Architecture/Code map
+- `index.js` - bootstrap app.
+Simple and only tested manually.
- - `index.js` - starting point, gules the app together
+- `main.js` - glues the app togheter.
 - `rebase-file.js` - reads and write state from a rebase file.
  - `key-binding.js` - defines default key bindings.
  - `reducer.js` - a redux-inspired reducer.
 A pure function that takes the old state and an key action and returns a new state object.
 Remember that the state is immutable (although not enforced).
- - `terminal.js` - renders the current state to the terminal.
-Also takes the old state to compare what has changed to optimize rendering.
+ - `terminal.js` - renders the state to the terminal.
  - `file-handle.js` - file util.

 ### Testing